TAMMY GEORGE | HEAD COACH

-Jason Rasnake is in his fourth year as an assistant coach with the USC Upstate women's basketball coach at USC Upstate.
+Jason Rasnake is in his fifth year as an assistant coach with the USC Upstate women's basketball coach at USC Upstate.

 He comes to Upstate after spending the previous eight seasons at N.C.
 State as part of the women’s basketball team.
 He was with the Wolfpack for a total of 11 years, serving two years as one of the program’s dedicated team managers after starting out with N.C.
 State as a member of the scout team.

 Rasnake also used his skills in social media by contributing the Wolfpack women's network by updating and creating content for the team's Facebook, Youtube and GoPack.com sites.

 The Chapel Hill, N.C., native graduated from N.C.
 State in 2005 with a degree in communication with a concentration in communication media.
 He went on to marry former Wolfpack player Jennifer Filipowski in May 2009.
-They have two daughters, Skylar and Emma.
+They have three daughters, Skylar, Emma, and Quinn.

 DARIAN RILEY | ASSISTANT COACH